 Stream realignment has wielded a big hand in the development of Canada, just as it has in other countries worldwide.
 It is sometimes referred to as channel modification.
 In certain cases, land drainage has been required to transform swampland into revitalized communities.

 Streams that are crucial to our environment can often produce dangerous flood waters.
 Channel realignment can reduce the velocity of these streams.
 Moreover, it can reduce the risk from flooding, without disrupting its flow.
 The local community will benefit from the increased public land.
 This new space provides more recreational ground for gardens, parks, bicycle routes, and sport arenas.
 Stream realignment has also proved a frequent requirement to allow the highway department to create right-of-ways and bridge crossings too.

 During the process of stream realignment the following aspects of a reach may be changed:

 • Channel hydraulics

 • Water quality

 • Channel shape, width, depth and direction

 • Habitat of aquatic creatures

-Fortunately, many of the negative effects caused by stream realignment can be circumvented without having to change the original plan.
-All it takes is the dedicated use of guidelines for channel design which do not upset the natural balance that streams create for themselves.
+Fortunately, many of the negative effects caused by stream realignment can be circumvented.
+It is workable without having to change the original plan.
+All it takes is the dedicated use of guidelines for channel design.
+In a way which does not upset the natural balance that streams create for themselves.
 Among these guidelines are those listed below:

 • Doing as little channel reshaping as possible